huggingface/transformers/docs/source/en/model_doc/dbrx.md

 More detailed information about DBRX Instruct and DBRX Base can be found in our [technical blog post](https://www.databricks.com/blog/introducing-dbrx-new-state-art-open-llm).

-This model was contributed by [abhi-db](https://huggingface.co/abhi-db).
+This model was contributed by [eitan-turok](https://huggingface.co/eitanturok) and [abhi-db](https://huggingface.co/abhi-db).
 The original code can be found [here](https://github.com/databricks/dbrx-instruct).

 ## DbrxConfig